HaiderAbbas0/Adept-Internship/README.md

 # Adept-Internship
-Python internship for practical learning with real-world projects in a dynamic environment
+Python internship for practical learning with real-world projects in a dynamic environment.

 Name: Mohammad Haider Abbas

 Institute: FAST National University of Computer and Emerging Sciences, Islamabad Campus